 The island is well connected to other Caribbean countries, with InterCaribbean Airways, Caribbean Airlines, and Winair offering nonstop regional flights.

 Jungle Bay Resort: Jungle Bay is an eco-friendly luxury resort located in the popular town of Soufriere.
-Whether you’re planning a romantic getaway, a destination wedding, or a yoga and wellness retreat, this place has it all.
+Whether you’re planning a romantic getaway, a destination wedding, or a yoga and wellness retreat, it’s one of the few Dominica hotels that has it all.

 Getting around Dominica